A Teenage Boy Allegedly Tried To Detonate A Bomb At His School After Researching ISIS

 "After examining the device, bomb squad members indicted that if it had detonated, the device had the potential to cause significant injury or death," police added.

 A teenage boy was arrested later that same day after investigators searched his home and found bomb-making materials, according to the police statement.
-Officials have not named the boy, only describing him as a juvenile male.
+Officials have not named the boy, describing him only as a juvenile male.

 St. George police did not respond to BuzzFeed News' request for comment Tuesday evening.

-Investigators also believe the boy is the same person who last month swapped out an American flag at another area high school for the flag of ISIS, and who spray painted "ISIS is comi" on that school's building, Hurricane Officer Ken Thompson said Tuesday.
+Investigators also believe the boy is the same person who last month swapped out an American flag at another area high school for the flag of ISIS, and who spray-painted "ISIS is comi" on that school's building, Hurricane Officer Ken Thompson said Tuesday.
 That incident happened just a day after the deadly school shooting in Parkland, Florida.

 Following Monday's failed bombing, police said the boy had been "researching information and expressing interest in ISIS and promoting the organization."